-3 More Examples
+4 More Examples

-Additional real data examples are presented in this section, which show additional aspects of S^3 .
+Additional real data examples are presented in this section, which show additional aspects of $S^3$ .

-Figure 5 shows S^3 applied to the Old Faithful Geyser data, from Table B6 of Scott (1992), who references Weisberg (1985).
+Figure 5 shows $S^3$ applied to the Old Faithful Geyser data, from Table B6 of Scott (1992), who references Weisberg (1985).
+See Azzalini and Bowman (1990) and Hyndman (1996) for much more about these data.
 The y coordinate is the time of duration of one eruption of the geyser, and the x coordinate is the duration of the previous eruption.
 The bright spots suggest three modes in this bivariate distribution.
-The gradient & curvature version of S^3 , in Figure 5a, shows that all three modes are statistically significant.
+The gradient & curvature version of $S^3$ , in Figure 5a, shows that all three modes are statistically significant.
 In particular, each mode has at least some light purple dots on the top, and there are dark blue dots on the largest mode (upper right).
-Dark blue dots also show up for the upper left mode at some different scales, see the movie version in the file ssskdelfig5a.mpg at the above location.
-Perhaps more conclusive evidence in favor of the three modes.
+Dark blue dots also show up for the upper left mode at some different scales, see the movie version at the above location.
+Perhaps more conclusive evidence in favor of the three modes is the occurrence of red saddle points at the ridges connecting the modes.

-FIGURE 5: Combined gradient and curvature (left) and streamline (right) versions of Significance in Scale Space for the h = 8 kernel density estimate, for the Old Faithful Geyser data.
+FIGURE 5: Combined gradient and curvature (a) and streamline (b) versions of Significance in Scale Space for the h = 8 kernel density estimate, for the Old Faithful Geyser data.

-The streamline version of S^3 in Figure 5b, is less conclusive about the modality, since it does not clearly separate the modes from ridges.
+The streamline version of $S^3$ in Figure 5b, is less conclusive about the modality, since it does not clearly separate the modes from ridges.
 This is because the streamlines only use gradient information, while the important locations in Figure 5a had colored dots, indicating that the curvature, but not the gradient, was significant.
 Of course it is well worth studying other scales.
-The movie version, in the file ssskde1fig5b.mpg at the above location, shows at somewhat smaller bandwidths, that the upper left mode can be distinguished by streamlines alone, but not the lower right mode.
-The situation where the gradient - curvature version of S^3 found "vague structure" more often than the streamline version was fairly typical of our experience with other examples in density estimation (but there are exceptions, as shown in Figures 3 and 4).
+The movie version, available at the above location, shows at somewhat smaller bandwidths, that the upper left mode can be distinguished by streamlines alone, but not the lower right mode.
+The situation where the gradient - curvature version of $S^3$ found "vague structure" more often than the streamline version was fairly typical of our experience with other examples in density estimation (but there are exceptions, as shown in Figures 3 and 4).
 This contrasts with our experience for images, as reported in Godtliebsen, Marron and Chaudhuri (1999).

-It is now known that the three modes in the Geyser data correspond to two either "long" or "short" eruptions (with little in between), and a short eruption never follows a short eruption, and there is a physical explanation of this.
+As noted in Azzalini and Bowman (1990), the three modes in the Geyser data correspond to two either "long" or "short" eruptions (with little in between), and a short eruption never follows a short eruption, and there is a physical explanation of this.